 When it comes to real estate tax write-offs, real estate easily wins this category.
 You can write off depreciation, mortgage interest, repairs, maintenance, property taxes, and so on.

+Taxes on REITs for dividends are also more complicated than typical qualified dividend tax rates, and you should understand how they work before investing in a REIT.
 In short, the majority of REIT dividends are taxed as "ordinary income", which depends on the tax bracket you're in, and is typically a lot more in taxes than what you would pay with qualified dividend tax rates (typically non-REIT companies).

 The only advantage REITs have here is if they are invested in a tax-advantaged account like a traditional or ROTH IRA.
 Otherwise, real estate is the winner of this category.